 10. Detainees were told they were in camps for their own protection.

-Just as the justification for internment was an erroneous belief in mass disloyalty among a single racial group, the argument given to those incarcerated was that they were better off inside the barbed wire compounds than back in their own homes, where racist neighbors could assault them.
+Just as the justification for incarceration was an erroneous belief in mass disloyalty among a single racial group, the argument given to those incarcerated was that they were better off inside the barbed wire compounds than back in their own homes, where racist neighbors could assault them.
 When presented with that logic, one detainee rebutted, “If we were put there for our protection, why were the guns at the guard towers pointed inward, instead of outward?”

 12. A congressional panel called it a “grave injustice" ...
 40 years later.

-It wasn’t until 1983 that a special Congressional commission determined that the mass internment was a matter of racism and not of military strategy.
+It wasn’t until 1983 that a special Congressional commission determined that the mass incarceration was a matter of racism and not of military strategy.
 Calling the incarceration a “grave injustice,” the panel cited the ignored Munson and Ringle reports, the absence of any documented acts of espionage, and delays in shutting down the camps due to weak political leadership from President Roosevelt on down as factors in its conclusion.
-The commission paved the way for President Reagan to sign the Civil Liberties Act, which gave each surviving internee $20,000 and officially apologized.
+The commission paved the way for President Reagan to sign the Civil Liberties Act, which gave each surviving detainee $20,000 and officially apologized.
 Approximately two-thirds of the more than 110,000 people detained were U.S. citizens.